With the support of:

 Phase 2: Interview

-Candidates selected from Phase 1 will be invited to a brief interview.
+Pre-selected candidates selected from Phase 1 will be invited to a

 TIMELINE